JoaTH-Team/Cruese-Engine/docs/Setup-Game.md

 ```
 After that, save your `meta.json` file and the engine should found your game for now!

+Note that this file is required!

-## Put icon (optional)
+### Put icon (optional)
 If you wanna add a icon, make one and save this image as name `icon.png` and put in your mods game like `mods/<your game>/icon.png`

-You should make sure that that folder also contains `meta.json` in other to make them work

-Also the image icon should recommended at `150x150` thought the game will auto resize them to only `75x75`
+Also the image icon should recommended at `150x150` though the game will auto resize them to only `75x75`

 ## Result (TADA)
 That all you wanna make your folder work now, you should able to added stuff into game and make them run for sure!